ae-dschorsaanjo/MyPyGPT/README.md

 - Add a way to upload an image and pass it along with some text.
 - Add a way to upload text files and pass it along with some text.
 - Add command line parameters to run in different modes (e.g. lite mode).
-- Create a better way to input integers (scrollbar + restricted entry).

 ## License